GitHub-ccd/emoJ/README.md

 3. A CNN model is built using Keras library.

-# Dependancies
+# Dependencies
 ------------
-Following dependancies are required to run this app:
+Following dependencies are required to run this app:

 - numpy, pandas, Selenium
 - tensorflow, Keras